 With climate change gradually increasing the temperature of the entire planet, Tyndall Glacier in southern Chile is slowly melting away.
 In fact, from 1945 to 2001, the glacier which is a giant, frozen river of ice, retreated by over 3 miles.

 Glaciers melting at this speed isn’t a good sign for the state of the environment, but the thawing ice at Tyndall Glacier did at least reveal an incredible ancient artifact.
-In 2009, paleontologists came across the weirdly well-preserved fossil of an ancient beast, poking out of the icy bedrock of this once free and flowing river.
+In 2009, paleontologists came across the weirdly well-preserved fossil of an

+ichthyosaur, a prehistoric marine reptile that inhabited the world’s waters some 250 million years ago.
+For reference, that makes these guys almost triple the age of the oldest T-Rex!
+At some 10 feet long, these beasts had a plump body, creepy-looking eyes, and a sizeable snout, similar to a dolphin's!
 But paleontologists excavating the site on Tyndall Glacier weren’t just greeted by one freaky fossil; they uncovered 76!
 So, what had gone down to take all these giant guys down?
 Experts believe something called a turbidity current was to blame.
 This is a rapid, downward flow of water, caused by earthquakes or collapsing sea slopes.
+The ichthyosaurus may’ve been trapped by the chaotic current and thrown down into an opened abyss, where they were buried in collapsing sediment.
+Getting caked in this silty residue would’ve created an anoxic environment for the ichthyosaurus carcasses, meaning there’s no oxygen, preventing bacterial decomposition of their bodies.

 In fact, these freaky fossils were so well preserved that paleontologists even unearthed Fiona, a female ichthyosaur complete with a fossilized fetus in her womb.
 Thanks to these findings, scientists will now be able to better understand these marine reptiles and their embryonic development.